jcchuks/triplet_loss_in_practice/README.md

 FaceNet: A Unified Embedding for Face Recognition and Clustering (idea paper) - Schroff et al Tracking Persons-of-Interest via Adaptive Discriminative Features - Zhang et al.
 ```
-The triplet loss and the variants can be found as a submodule in the folder opensource/siamesetriplet or by going to https://github.com/jcchuks/siamese-triplet/blob/master/losses.py.
+The triplet loss and the variants can be found as a submodule in the folder `opensource/siamesetriplet` or by direct link to https://github.com/jcchuks/siamese-triplet/blob/master/losses.py.

 Balntas et al is implemented in OnlineTripletLossV3
 Zhang et al is implemented in OnlineTripletLossV4